Lanterman–Petris–Short Act

 The Lanterman–Petris–Short (LPS) Act (Chapter 1667 of the 1967 California Statutes, codified as Cal.
 Welf & Inst.
 Code, sec.
 5000 et seq.) regulates involuntary civil commitment to a mental health institution in the state of California.
-The act set the precedent for modern mental health commitment procedures in the United States.
+It has been described as a "landmark" act which established the precedent for modern mental health commitment procedures in the United States.
 The bipartisan bill was co-authored by California State Assemblyman Frank D. Lanterman (R) and California State Senators Nicholas C. Petris (D) and Alan Short (D), and signed into law in 1967 by Governor Ronald Reagan.
 The Act went into full effect on July 1, 1972.
 It cited seven articles of intent: